This document exists to explain how we may use your personal data, as members and various stakeholders of UKGBC

 We will never share personal information with a third party for the purposes of marketing unless given prior consent.

 We do share personal information with some third parties in the process of providing our services, for instance with some agents, IT providers and other subcontractors.
 By submitting personal data to us, you are agreeing to its processing by these parties.
 However steps will be taken by UKGBC to ensure that the same standards of privacy are adhered to, equal to those outlined in this document.

 What are your choices?

-On collection of your personal data via any of the aformenetioned means, we will always give you the option to choose whether you receive information from us about our activity, industry news, event invitations etc. You also have the right to opt out of communications or have your personal information deleted from our records at any time, unless we have a legal obligation to retain it.
-This can be done via email@example.com or by calling 020 7580 0623, or our postal address is UKGBC, The Building Centre, 26 Store Street, London, WC1E 7BT.
+On collection of your personal data via any of the aforementioned means, we will always give you the option to choose whether you receive information from us about our activity, industry news, event invitations etc. You also have the right to opt out of communications or have your personal information deleted from our records at any time, unless we have a legal obligation to retain it.
+This can be done via firstname.lastname@example.org or by calling 020 7580 0623, or our postal address is UKGBC, The Building Centre, 26 Store Street, London, WC1E 7BT.

 How can you update your info?

 We regularly contact our members to ensure we are holding accurate information but you can also contact us at any time to update us.

-You have the right to request any infromation we hold about you for which we are entitled to charge up to £10 for adminstration costs.
-Again, please contact firstname.lastname@example.org or by calling 20 7580 0623, or our postal address is UKGBC, The Building Centre, 26 Store Street, London, WC1E 7B.
+You have the right to request any information we hold about you for.
+Again, please contact email@example.com or by calling 20 7580 0623, or our postal address is UKGBC, The Building Centre, 26 Store Street, London, WC1E 7B.